NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

     The subsample flash point

 Density
     The density of the subsample.
-Density varies with temperature, so there can be any number of density, temperature pairs.
+Density varies with temperature, so there can be any number of density-temperature pairs.
 Add extra rows as needed.

 Viscosity
     The viscosity of the subsample.
-Viscosity varies with temperature, so there can be any number of viscosity, temperature pairs.
+Viscosity varies with temperature, so there can be any number of viscosity-temperature pairs.
 Add extra rows as needed.

 Distillation Data
 .................